Xpress seeks student writing & art for 2022 Kids Issue

-Attention, local kids and teens: What’s the most beautiful thing in the world or your local community?
+Attention, local kids and teens: What’s the most beautiful thing in your community or the world?
 Why?

 Once you have an idea, it’s time to get creative, then share your work for possible publication in Xpress’ Kids Issue!
 The theme for 2022 is “Simply Beautiful.”